AscentSoftware/spree_zoned/README.md

 By enhancing the Zone model to include a currency, customer's can be billed in their own currency.

-Products can easily have a price per currency.
+Products can easily be configured to have a price per currency.

-Customer's can choose their local Zone.
-The prices in the Store will be updated to reflect their local currency.
+An IP to country lookup automatically configures the site to the correct zone.
+Customer's can override the Zone choice manually.

+The prices in the Store are displayed in the currency configured for the Active Zone.

 ### Accessing the active zone from views